PhilChodrow/UCLA-website/feedback.md

 *Phil is 100% the best professor I've had at UCLA and honestly probably the best teacher I've ever had period.
 Let him do whatever he wants at UCLA.
 Heck, make him the department chair.
 He deserves it.*
 <br> - PIC16A, Fall '20
 <br>
-\[Editorial note: I'm not sure this student understood what they are wishing on me.\]
+\[Editorial note: I'm not sure this student understood what they were wishing on me.\]

 *I think this was the course in which I "grew up."* <br> - PIC16B, Spring '21